150+ employee pulse survey questions you should be asking your employees in 2025

 The point we are trying to make here is, chart out how much time your organization would take to run, analyze and act on employee feedback, and work backward to decide the frequency of your pulse surveys.

-For sure, employee pulse surveys can get you quick feedback and results, but you need to be mindful of the fact that, it is your timely action on the feedback received that will ultimately determine the success of your pulse survey mechanism.
+For sure, employee pulse surveys can get you quick feedback and results, but you need to be mindful of the fact that, it is your timely action on the feedback received that will ultimately determine the success of your survey mechanism.

 However, to go through all the feedback, prioritize the more pressing ones, and act on them in a timely manner is a more tedious task than it sounds.